Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 \subsubsection{Semiclassical dynamics of quantum fluctuations}

 The classical description of dynamics outlined above is exact in the thermodynamic limit $N\to\infty$.
-In finite systems, however, it has a limited time scale $T_{\text{Ehr}}(N)$ of validity, known as \textit{Ehrenfest time scale}: At long times $t \gtrsim T_{\text{Ehr}}(N)$, quantum fluctuations around the classical limit will dominate the behavior of time-dependent local observables and entanglement quantifiers. $T_{\text{Ehr}}$ can be estimated as the time at which the size of quantum fluctuations becomes comparable with a characteristic phase-space scale.
-This depends on the initial state and on the nature of the underlying classical dynamics.
+In finite systems, however, it has a limited time scale $T_{\text{Ehr}}(N)$ of validity, known as \textit{Ehrenfest time scale}: At long times $t \gtrsim T_{\text{Ehr}}(N)$, quantum fluctuations will dominate the behavior of time-dependent local observables and entanglement quantifiers. $T_{\text{Ehr}}$ can be estimated as the time at which the size of quantum fluctuations becomes comparable with a characteristic phase-space scale.
+This time scale depends on the initial state and on the nature of the underlying classical dynamics.
 In this Subsection, we discuss the semiclassical dynamics of quantum fluctuations.

 To \mpar{Time-dependent Holstein-Primakoff} compute the evolution of quantum spin fluctuations it is convenient to generalize the Holstein-Primakoff approach introduced in Sec.~\ref{low_en_theory}, above, to the non-equilibrium context~\cite{lerose2018chaotic, lerose2019impact}.
 When the system is driven out of equilibrium, the direction of the collective spin configuration [parametrized by $\theta(t)$ and $\phi(t)$] moves along the corresponding classical trajectory on the unit sphere.
 We thus let the adapted frame of reference $(\mathbf{X},\mathbf{Y},\mathbf{Z})$ in Eq.~\eqref{eq_rotatedframe} vary in time, in such a way that the $\bold Z$-axis follows the evolution of $\braket{\bold {\hat S}(t)} \propto \mathbf Z(t)$.
 This way, the collective spin components along $\mathbf{X}$ and $\mathbf{Y}$ are associated with quantum fluctuations and will be mapped to canonical bosonic variables.